Marmarek-here/MaterialClock/README.md

 Android. iOS will NOT be supported in the closest time.
 We may port it to Linux, but unsure for Windows.

 ### Which features it has?
-Alarms, clock, timers, basically everything you expecy and need
+Alarms, clock, timers, basically everything you expect and need